mrdk/mind/doc/words.rst

 .. word:: accept		( addr n -- n' )

    Read a line from the standard input and store it as a zero-terminated string with maximal length *n* in the buffer at *addr*.
 The buffer must therefore be at least *n* + 1 bytes wide.
 A line ends if the maximal number of characters is read, a return character is encountered, or the input stream has ended.
 If a return has been typed, it is not part of the string.

    The return value is the number of bytes actually read.

-      .. source:: Reva, ANSI.
+   .. source:: [Reva]_, ANSI.
 Modified for zero-terminated strings.

 .. word:: .( "dot-paren"